Requirements and criteria for tendering

 - experience;

-HHNK usually does not set any suitability requirements in a negotiated procedure.
-Only if we have doubts about the suitability of an entrepreneur, for example because they are not yet known to us.
+HHNK does not usually impose suitability requirements in a private tender procedure.
+Only if we have doubts about the suitability of an entrepreneur, for example because we are not yet familiar with them.

-HHNK applies selection criteria to limit the number of companies we want to invite to tender.
-This can be done in a restricted procedure or competitive dialogue.
+HHNK applies selection criteria to limit the number of companies we wish to invite to tender.
+This may be done in a restricted procedure or in a competitive dialogue.

-Usually we select on experience (core competencies), the selection guide explains how this is done.
+We usually select based on experience (core competencies).
+The selection guide explains how this works.

 Award criteria

-We award our contracts wherever possible on the Best Value for Money (BPKV) award criterion.
-BPKV is what used to be known as the 'most economically advantageous tender' (EMVI).
-Awarding on BPKV means that quality is always considered in addition to price.
-Awarding on the basis of the Lowest Price criterion still occurs, for example if the desired quality is fixed, as in the case of electricity.
-Or if the performance to be delivered is described in detail in the specifications, as is often the case with simple construction contracts in the GWW.
-If we award on the basis of Lowest Price, we state the reasons in the tender documents.
+We award our contracts as much as possible based on the award criterionof Best Price-Quality Ratio (BPQR).
+BPQR is what was previously known as the 'most economically advantageous enrolment(MEAT).
+Awarding contracts based on BPQR means that, in addition to price, quality is always taken into account.
+Awarding contracts based on the criterion of Lowest Price still occurs, for example, when the desired quality is fixed, such as in the case of electricity.
+Or when the performance to be delivered is described in detail in the specifications, as is often the case with simple construction contracts in the civil engineering sector.
+When we award contracts based on Lowest Price, we justify this in the tender documents.